 For more information about this matter, including information about appeal rights, contact the Planning Division, City of Timmins, 220 Algonquin Boulevard East, Timmins, Ontario, P4N 1B3, telephone number 705-360-2624 or via email.

-Dated at the City of Timmins this 4th day of February, 2025.
+Dated at the City of Timmins, this 3rd day of April, 2025.

 Under the authority of the Municipal Act, 2001, and in accordance with Ontario’s Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), all written submissions, documents, deputations, correspondence, emails or other communications (including name and address) provided for, or at a public meeting, public consultation, or other public process are considered part of the public record.
 Please note that by submitting any of this information, consent is being provided to use and disclose this information as part of the Planning process.